Intervention/docs/image/v3/basics/image-output.md

 If no path is given the format of the originally read image will be used.
 Define the image quality by using the second parameter.

-The encoded image is saved at the given path in the file system.
+The encoded image is saved at the given path in the local file system.
 The respective folder structure must already exist and be writable.

 In contrast to the other encoding methods, `save()` returns an `Image` object instead of an